Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 On-Demand versus Spot Instances versus Spot Blocks: Advantages and Disadvantages¶

 The advantages of On-Demand instances are stability, and speed of launching.
 An On-Demand instance comes up very quickly and is likely to remain available for the life of the cluster, helping to ensure that the cluster performs its work smoothly and reliably.
 The disadvantage is cost: a cluster composed entirely or mostly of On-Demand nodes may be many times more expensive than a similarly-sized cluster composed of Spot nodes.

 The obvious advantage of Spot instances is cost, and the potential disadvantage is instability.
-A Spot instance can cost only a small fraction of the price of an On-Demand instance, but may take a long time to become available (or may never become available), and may be reclaimed by AWS at any time– if the Spot price goes above your maximum bid, or if the supply simply runs out.
-This in turn can put running jobs in jeopardy, though you can improve the stability of Spot instances by setting your Maximum Price Percentage high.
+A Spot instance can cost only a small fraction of the price of an On-Demand instance, but may take a long time to become available (or may never become available), and may be reclaimed by AWS at any time if the supply simply runs out.
+This in turn can put running jobs in jeopardy.
 For a detailed discussion, see the Qubole blog post Riding the Spotted Elephant.

 Spot Blocks are 30 to 45 percent cheaper on average than On-Demand instances running for the same amount of time.
 They are more stable than Spot nodes because AWS will not reclaim them during the configured period (up to six hours), though they will be reclaimed after that.
 For more information, see AWS spot blocks.